xdmushui/partner-center-sdk/develop/delete-indirect-reseller-in-sandbox.md

 # Delete Indirect Reseller in Sandbox

-## This document helps Sandbox Indirect Provider on how to enable end-end testing using APIs.
+This document shows how to delete Sandbox Indirect Providers and enable end-to-end testing using APIs.

 **Applies to:** Partner Center | Partner Center operated by 21Vianet | Partner Center for Microsoft Cloud Germany